dsrw/enu/README.md

 - [ ] Minecraft style flying
 - [ ] More block types
 - [ ] Validate build and keybindings for Mac/Linux/Windows
+- [ ] Support non-hidpi screens
+- [ ] Use Inconsolata on Windows/Linux

 ### v0.1
 - [ ] `enu init` command (or similar) for creating a new project